 I’m intrigued by Dopplr.

 It launched a few years ago targeting the frequent-flier set - people who fly three times a week and might want to know that a friend from their MBA would be in Istanbul the same day as them.
-Unfortunately, it turned out to be more a science project than a product - crammed with modish new technologies but very little actual utility, and no attempt at all to make money.
+Unfortunately, it turned out to be more a science project than a product.

 In the autumn of 2009 the company was bought by Nokia.
 There was a lot of talk about how this would be Nokia’s big move into social location.
 Actually, the CEO (Marko Ahtisaari) had a Nokia background and he became design director there.
 The CTO, Matt Biddulph, moved to (what looks like) a Nokia think-tank in Berlin.
 As for Dopplr, updates, which had never been exactly frequent, stopped dead on the day of the acquisition.
 It has been unchanged, frozen in time (Fire Eagle!
 OpenSocial!), ever since.
 The site works, the functionality functions, but ‘new stuff’, the lifeblood of a web service, never comes.

 So, a startup meanders into a science project, corporates scratch backs, and Nokia screws up an acquisition: what is there to be intrigued by?